13588112254/littlefs/SPEC.md

 Gives the id an inline data structure.

-Inline structs store small files that can fit in the metdata pair.
+Inline structs store small files that can fit in the metadata pair.
 In this case, the file data is stored directly in the tag's data area.

 Layout of the inline-struct tag: